BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 Test-driven application services development
 ============================================

-Do you remember the HTTP controller test from the above?
+Testing application service differs from testing a domain model.
-Testing application service is no different, but there is a catch: it requires quite a few test doubles - one per each dependency.
+Unlike a domain model, an application service has SPI dependencies, which should be replaced with test doubles in each test.
 That fact should not complicate the tests, though.
-We should be explicit about the dependencies needed in the test case and rely on default values for the rest of them.
+It is possible to construct and explicitly pass a dependency test double and rely on default values for the rest of them.

 For example, we test that the service persists the voting user